AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-serving-api-ref/r-troubleshooting.md

 This occurs if Image Server is not running.
 It also occurs if the catalog root path or image root path has been changed from the installation default, but the example images and catalogs have not been moved to the new locations.
 Check the Image Server Root Path value in configuration files.
 If necessary, move the demo folder that contains the example images to the current image root, and move [!DNL sample*.*] to the current catalog root.

-The examples also assume that certain settings in [!DNL default.ini] are standard (e.g. obfuscation or locking must not be enabled).
+The examples also assume that certain settings in [!DNL default.ini] are standard (for example, obfuscation or locking must not be enabled).

 **Too many cache misses after substantial uptime**